-Where Was (Or Is) The Scariest House In Your Hometown?
+Which Is The Scariest House In Your Town?

 As a kid, there wasn't anything much better than Halloween.